trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

     List of dependent libraries that are built in the current SE package that this library is dependent on.
-These libraries are passed into ``TARGET_LINK_LIBRARIES(<libName> ...)`` so that CMake knows about the dependency structure of the libraries within the package.  **NOTE:** One must **not** list libraries in other upstream `TriBITS SE Packages`_ or libraries built externally from this TriBITS CMake project.
+These libraries are passed into ``TARGET_LINK_LIBRARIES(<libName> ...)`` so that CMake knows about the dependency structure of the libraries within this SE package.  **NOTE:**
+    One must **not** list libraries in other upstream `TriBITS SE Packages`_ or libraries built externally from this TriBITS CMake project in ``DEPLIBS``.
 The TriBITS system automatically handles linking to libraries in upstream TriBITS SE packages.
 External libraries need to be listed in the ``IMPORTEDLIBS`` argument instead if they are not already specified automatically using a `TriBITS TPL`_.

   ``IMPORTEDLIBS <ideplib0> <ideplib1> ...``

     List of dependent libraries built externally from this TriBITS CMake project.
 These libraries are passed into
     ``TARGET_LINK_LIBRARIES(<libName> ...)`` so that CMake knows about the dependency.
-These libraries are added to the ``${PACKAGE_NAME}_LIBRARIES`` variable so that downstream SE packages will also pick up these libraries and these libraries will show up in the generated ``Makefile.export.${PACKAGE_NAME}`` and
-    ``${PACKAGE_NAME}Config.cmake`` files (if they are generated).
 However, note that external libraries are often better handled as `TriBITS TPLs`_.
 A well constructed TriBITS package and library should never have to use this option!
+So far, the only case where ``IMPORTEDLIBS`` has been shown to be necessary is to pass in the standard C math library ``m``.
+In every other case, a TriBITS TPL should be used instead.

   ``TESTONLY``